plasmadancom/30A-Relay-HAT/README.md

 Mains voltage electricity is extremely dangerous.
 There is significant risk of death through electrocution, fire or explosion if not wired and fused correctly.

-If using with mains voltages Appliance HAT must be installed in an electrically insulated enclosure by a qualified electrician and maintain at-least a 2mm air gap between all conductive parts of the Raspberry Pi ([source](http://www.creepage.com)).
+If using with mains voltages 30A Relay HAT must be installed in an electrically insulated enclosure by a qualified electrician and maintain at-least a 2mm air gap between all conductive parts of the Raspberry Pi ([source](http://www.creepage.com)).

 ## Isolating the Relays